The effects of turbulence on galactic nuclear gas rings: Numerical Methods

+In order to avoid relying on a particular physical mechanism, we adopt a Fourier forcing module, which has the advantage of being independent of the source of turbulence.
+Our turbulence treatment is based on the method described by \cite{MacLow1999}, in which a turbulent velocity field is drawn from a spatially static pattern having a power spectrum $P(k)\propto k^{-n}$, where $k$ is the wavenumber.
 We describe this turbulence model, as well as the performance tests conducted to show its effectiveness, in more detail in \cite{Salas2019}.
-For clarity, we summarize the key factors of the algorithm here.
-We create a library of ten spatially static turbulent velocity fields (in the form of cubic lattices).
-Each lattice is created using fast Fourier transforms inside a $128^3$ box, resulting in a realization of a turbulent velocity field with power spectrum $P(k) \propto k^{-4}$.
+For completeness we summarize the key factors of the algorithm here.
+We create a library of 10 spatially static turbulent velocity fields (in the form of cubic lattices, or grids).
+Each lattice is created using fast Fourier transforms inside a $128^3$ box, resulting in a realization of a turbulent velocity field with power spectrum $P(k) \propto k^{-4}$, from $k=2$ to $k=128$.
 We fill the volume of our simulation domain ($4$~kpc per side) with $64^3$ cubic lattices, each drawn randomly from our library.
-Each lattice is given a physical size of $64$ pc per side.
-Thus, turbulence is driven at scales of $64/2$ = $32$~pc to $64/128$ = $0.5$~pc.
+Each lattice is given a physical size of $64$~pc per side.
+Thus, turbulence is driven at scales of $64/2$ = $32$~pc (for $k=2$) to $64/128$ = $0.5$~pc (for $k=128$).
 We use tri-linear interpolation to calculate the velocity ``kicks'' given to every gas particle inside each lattice.
 The amplitude of the velocity kicks is adjusted in time to maintain a constant energy input.
 Finally, all of the turbulent lattices are changed randomly every time the driving is performed.

+Similarly, this turbulence driving algorithm was recently implemented in SPH simulations of the Circumnuclear Disk \citep[CND,][]{Dinh2021}.
+By adjusting the injection rate and the sizes of the turbulence grids, \cite{Dinh2021} mimicked the effects of turbulence sources with scales similar to the size of the disk.
+Their results demonstrate that turbulence can give rise to a long lived structure, which suggest that the CND itself may also be long lived, as opposed to be a transient structure, which has been suggested by previous studies.